 The SB-600 box and packaging is very sustainable as far as soundbars go.
 It’s mostly plain cardboard, save for three foam inserts that protect the soundbar, and a bunch of poly bags.

 The SB-600, like a lot of Monoprice’s products, has a bare-bones vibe.
 The main soundbar is a simple, black enclosure with a perforated metal grille.
 At 40 inches wide and three inches in height, it should fit nicely under most TVs without blocking any of the bottom portion of the picture.
-Other than the small Monoprice and Dolby Atmos badges and the four control buttons on top, it’s a very clean look.
+Other than the small Monoprice and

 This would be an ideal situation — soundbars should definitely not call attention to themselves — were it not for the bright LED display that hides behind the grille.
 It lets you know which source you’re using (HDMI 1, 2, ARC, etc.) and despite the fact that the instructions say the display will automatically dim after 10 seconds, our review unit stayed bright the entire time the system was in use, creating an unwanted visual distraction.

 The eight-inch wireless subwoofer is a nondescript black box, and at 16.5 inches tall, it’s on par with a lot of other wireless subwoofers in this category.
 The surround speakers are tiny — about the size of a thick paperback novel.

 I love that Monoprice includes wall-mounting hardware with the SB-600, but the brackets that are meant for the surround speakers point them straight out from the wall.
 If your TV room happens to have side walls located an even distance from the seating area, this isn’t a problem.
 But if you don’t, there’s no way to pivot the speakers so that they’re aimed at viewers’ heads and not at the front of the room.